Greg Miller's Personal Site

 Programming

 On my own time, I enjoy making interpreters and creating small games.
-My favourite language is Go, and I could live without JavaScript and TypeScript.

 To write code, I use Neovim.
 To read code, I use vscode.
 Additionally, I use powerlevel10k, tmux, and Rectangle.